 Credit: Funk 'n Waffles

-Traditionalists should flock to beloved Stella’s Diner, famous for its pancakes and Betty Boop decor (and open at 5 am every day, for you early risers out there!).
+Traditionalists should flock to beloved Stella’s Diner, famous for its pancakes and Betty Boop decor (and open at 6am every day, for you early risers out there!)
 For something more adventurous, have your breakfast at Funk ‘n Waffles.
 Bypass plain old waffles and syrup and try zany combos such as banana bread waffle with walnuts and blueberries; brownie waffle with ice cream, whipped cream, and chocolate sauce (the “James Brownie”); a spinach and feta stuffed waffle; and a waffle made of stuffing and topped with smoked turkey, mashed potatoes, cranberry sauce, and gravy (the “Jive Turkey,” pictured).
 Go with a group and sample a bunch, or if you’re dining solo, Funk ‘n Waffles thoughtfully offers most options in ¼ or ½ sizes, so you can still try more than one!

 10:30 am: Make the MOST of Your Visit